snowdriftcoop/snowdrift/BUILD.md

 ## Running the site via `yesod devel`

-This will automatically rebuild and rerun the site whenever it detects changes to the code.
-The downsides are: it uses some minor extra drive space, uses some additional resources to run the file-watching process, and is currently incompatible with the optional ghc-mod tool mentioned in [TEXTEDITORS.md].

 Run the site in development mode via:

     ./build.sh

+This will automatically rebuild and rerun the site whenever it detects changes to the code.

-To stop the site, type `quit` in the terminal and then press Enter.
+To stop the site, type `quit` in the terminal, then press Enter.

 ## Troubleshooting